- Software development

 Any tool that helps you research, brainstorm, and simulate is a good option for design thinking.
 For example, Userforge and SessionLab.
 You can use different tools for different design thinking stages also.

 The main difference lies in the first stage of the design thinking process i.e. Empathy.
-Design thinking is deeply dependent on putting yourself in the end user’s shoes and gaining user’s perspective on a particular problem.
+Design thinking is deeply dependent on putting yourself in the end user’s shoes and gaining the user’s perspective on a particular problem.